SeanMcP/seanmcp.com/src/board-games/speed-catan.md

 ## Setup

-Set out the terrain hexes (tiles) and sea frame pieces as usual.
-Do not place the circular number tokens (chits).
+Set out the terrain hexes (tiles) as usual.
+Do not place the circular number tokens (chits) nor the sea frame pieces.
+Harbor pieces are optional.

 Set the five resource and development cards in a row _in any order you choose_.
 This is the **card list**.
 On your turn, the cards you draw will be based on